 $ yay -S downgrade

-Install downgrade from archlinuxfr repository
+Install downgrade from archlinuxfr Repository

 A word of caution: The official Arch Linux Developers and the Trusted Users do not perform tests of any sort to verify the contents of unofficial repositories.
 You must decide whether to trust their maintainers and you take full responsibility for any consequences of using any unofficial repository.